theMackabu/script/README.md

 - Open a terminal in the project folder
 - Check if you have cargo (Rust's package manager) installed, just type in `cargo`
 - If cargo is installed, run `cargo build --release`
-- Put the executable into one of your PATH entries, usually `/bin/` or `/usr/bin/`